talwrii/tuya-tiny-web/README.md

 *This app* addresses a few annoyances with using tinytuya.
 First, if you use DHCP, you are not guaranteed to have a fixed IP address.
 You *could* configure your DHCP server to assign a fixed IP based on a device's MAC address, but this requires understanding your DHCP server, and I prefer to avoid using IP addresses or DNS entirely.
 This service periodically scans your network for Tuya devices and maps their fixed device IDs to current IP addresses.

-Second, this app allows you to assign friendly names to your devices, making code easier to understand.
-Third, it handles secrets for IoT devices, consolidating separate credentials into an HTTP endpoint that you can secure as needed.
+Secondly, this app allows you to assign friendly names to your devices, making code easier to understand.
+Thirdly, it handles secrets for IoT devices, consolidating separate credentials into an HTTP endpoint that you can secure as needed.

 ## Alternatives and Prior Work
 This is a thin wrapper around [tinytuya](https://github.com/jasonacox/tinytuya).
 Tools like [Tuya Convert](https://github.com/ct-Open-Source/tuya-convert) allow you to flash *some* Tuya hardware with the [Tasmota](https://github.com/arendst/Tasmota) mini-operating system, which supports local device configuration.